By Chuck Hawley and Tom Burden

 OK, we feel a little guilty about the “radomes have shrunk to as little as 12" ” comment.
 While true, there are laws of physics at work here, and larger radar antennas inevitably give you a narrower beam width, which translates into better target discrimination and greater range for a given power.
 We’d recommend either 18" or 24" 2kW or 4kW radomes for sailboats, and 48" open array antennas for larger passagemaking powerboats.

-Check also the inexpensive, electrically-thrifty Broadband Radar units from Navico (Simrad, B & G).
-They’re safe to install anywhere on your boat, while lacking a bit in long-range performance compared to the traditional radars mentioned above.
+Check also the inexpensive, electrically-thrifty solid-state radar units from all of the major manufacturers.
+They’re safe to install anywhere on your boat, with superb close-range detection performance compared to the traditional radars mentioned above.

 Price Range: $500 to $2,000